Recidivism and Peer Influence with LLM Text Embeddings in Low Security Correctional Facilities: Introduction

+In this paper, we provide a unified framework that combines Large Language Model embeddings with novel econometric methodology for the identification and estimation of peer effects in language interactions.
+We use embeddings from transformer-based foundation AI models that improve upon early text embedding models by incorporating both an attention mechanism \citep{vaswani2017attention} and bidirectional processing \citep{devlin2019bert} to obtain \textit{context-aware} vector representations of text.
+These models can generate different vector embeddings for the same word because other words in the sentence dynamically influence its embeddings, thereby defining a context for the word.
+Foundation models trained on extensive text corpora have demonstrated strong capabilities for learning language representations.
+Consequently, these models can be applied to obtain embeddings for new text in specific applications without the need for any new training \citep{Radford2018ImprovingLU,brown2020language}.

+Even though the LLM embedding vectors provide a meaningful numerical representation of language, they are not well-suited for peer effect estimation due to their high dimensionality (700-1000).
+Such high dimensionality limits the scope of interpretation in peer effect estimation.
+We address this problem using zero-shot classification, which provides a suitable way to map high-dimensional text embeddings to interpretable user-defined input label categories.
+Zero-shot classification reframes the classification task as a language inference problem that determines entailment between a text and the user-supplied label categories \citep{yin2019benchmarkingzeroshottextclassification}.
+Notably, this language inference task does not require labeled training data.
+On the peer effect identification side, we develop new econometric methods based on instrumental variables (IV) to accommodate correlated multivariate outcomes and multidimensional latent variables.
+Our methods do not require dense networks and accommodate flexible nonparametric modeling of multidimensional latent homophily vectors.
+The proposed estimator is shown to be $\sqrt{N}$ consistent and asymptotically normal.

-Psychosocial interventions, including cognitive behavioral therapy (CBT), therapeutic communities (TCs), halfway homes, and psychoeducation, are widely employed in various correctional settings to reduce the risk of recidivism \citep{beaudry2021effectiveness,lee2023halfway,doleac2023encouraging}.
-In this paper, we focus on TCs, which are low-security correctional facilities for criminal behavior and substance use disorder \citep{de2000therapeutic}.
-TCs are mutual aid based programs in which residents work together, interact in group therapy as well as informal settings, and are expected to give feedback to peers in the form of affirmations for prosocial behavior and corrections for behavior that contravenes TC norms \citep{de2000therapeutic,perfas2014therapeutic}.
-Affirmations and corrections can either be informal comments or can be written down on ``slips", brief forms that typically include the sender, the receiver, and the date and content of the affirmation/correction.
-Notably, Randomized controlled trials have shown TCs to reduce criminal activity and drug use \citep{sacks2012randomized,bahr2012works}.
+We apply this new unified framework of LLM embeddings and econometric methodology to written exchanges between residents of three low-security correctional facilities in a midwestern state in the United States.
+These correctional facilities, formally known as therapeutic communities (TC), are for individuals with criminal behavior and substance use disorder \citep{de2000therapeutic}.
+These programs are based on mutual aid, encouraging residents to be collaborative, practice group therapy, and provide regular feedback to their peers using affirmations and corrections.
+Corrections are targeted towards individuals for violating TC norms, and affirmations are given to encourage positive and prosocial behavior \citep{de2000therapeutic,perfas2014therapeutic}.
+Affirmations and corrections are written on “slips,” which are brief forms containing fields for the sender, receiver, and date, along with the message.
+Previous randomized controlled trials have demonstrated that TCs reduce criminal activity and drug use \citep{sacks2012randomized,bahr2012works}.